-For students in Space Science and as an elective for Science or Engineering students.
+For Fourth Year students in Space Science.
+An elective for students taking Science or Engineering.

-PHE450A Space Communications and Navigation
+PHE450A/B Space Communications and Navigation

-This course is an introduction to communication between spacecraft and ground stations.
+Introduction to communication between spacecraft and ground stations.
 Students are introduced to antenna theory: dipole antenna, antenna gain, antenna patterns, directivity and signal strength.

 The theory is then applied to modulation, transmission, propagation, reception and demodulation of signals between the ground and a satellite.
 Fundamentals of ionospheric effects, frequency bands, communication link equations and telemetry are covered.

 Space based navigation systems are examined.
 Topics include positioning using RF Doppler and GPS positioning.
 Precision navigation and surveying, personal communication systems as well as search and rescue systems are also examined.
 Satellite tracking is discussed.